Kellen Mond: Minnesota Vikings

-Mond was selected by the Minnesota Vikings in the third round with the 66th overall pick in the 2021 NFL Draft.
+Mond was selected by the Minnesota Vikings in the third round with the 66th overall pick in the 2021 NFL draft.
 He signed his four-year rookie contract with Minnesota on June 15, 2021.

 Ahead of the Vikings' Week 17 matchup against the Green Bay Packers, Kirk Cousins was ruled out after testing positive for COVID-19.
 Head coach Mike Zimmer named Mond the backup to Sean Mannion.
-Mond's debut came in the fourth quarter after Zimmer benched Mannion.
+Mond's debut came in the fourth quarter after Mannion was being evaluated for an injury.
 He completed two of three passes for five yards in the 37–10 loss.

 On August 30, 2022, Mond was waived by the Vikings.

 Cleveland Browns

 On August 31, 2022, Mond was claimed off waivers by the Cleveland Browns.
+He was released by the Browns on August 24, 2023.
+However, following the trade of Joshua Dobbs to the Arizona Cardinals, the Browns reclaimed Mond off waivers the following day.
+Mond was then released a second time as part of final roster cuts on August 29, and re-signed to the practice squad the next day.
+He was subsequently released a third time to make room for P. J. Walker on August 30.

+Indianapolis Colts

+On October 10, 2023, Mond was signed to the Indianapolis Colts practice squad.

+New Orleans Saints

+On April 12, 2024, Mond signed with the New Orleans Saints.
+He was waived by the organization on May 8.

+San Antonio Brahmas

+On October 21, 2024, Mond signed with the San Antonio Brahmas of the United Football League (UFL).